CONFEST-2026/fmics/index.md

 FMICS is the [**ERCIM** Working Group][ERCIM] conference on Formal Methods for Industrial Critical Systems, and it is the key conference in the intersection of industrial applications and Formal Methods.

+##### Awards

+Following FMICS tradition, the paper with the best contributions to Software Science and Technology will be honoured with the EASST ERCIM award.

 ##### Important dates

 - *Abstracts:*       10 April, 2026